 At three in the morning, a Lithuanian security official came up to the InfoBureau to provide us with an update on the information of the attempted provocation.

 The Lithuanian guard who was shot was Arturas Sakalauskas.
 He was 27 years old.
+Only two years older than me.
 The Soviet soldier who was shot was a member of the KGB spetznaz special task force.
-He was armed with the same type of weapon that was used in the murders of the customs workers at the Medininkai post.
+He was armed with the same type of weapon that was used in the murders of the customs workers at the Medininkai post on July 31, 1991.

 By then, we learned Gorbachev was on his way back to Moscow.
 We finally believed the Coup was over, and this tragic incident was a rogue group of KGB soldiers demonstrating a final show of power.
 We believed the Parliament was no longer under a threat of attack.